What's So Bad About Feeling Good?: Production

 The film was the first in a three-picture deal between Seaton and Universal.
 The script was written by Seaton and Robert Pirosh who had last worked together on A Day at the Races (1937).
 Filming was meant to start in 1966 but was pushed back until the following year.
 "For those of us who've been in analysis, it'll be a lot of fun," said George Peppard, who signed to play the male lead.
 His co-star was Mary Tyler Moore, then under long-term contract to Universal.

 "This picture is now comedy, influenced by the new wave," said Seaton.
 "There's not so much emphasis on the story and everything tying in anymore.
 Sometimes there's a scene almost extraneous but if it is entertaining or extraneous audiences accept this.
 Today's comedy writing mirrors the times.
 It's much harder to make people laugh today because of the world conditions.
 The young certainly don't have much to laugh about.
 So humor in film has to be so wild, so outlandish, that you can't help but laugh.
 The sophisticated humor of 20 years ago, the Noël Coward type of thing is not today.
 Not now."

 The film was shot entirely on location in New York.
 The cooperation of Mayor John Lindsay meant it was the first film to be shot in New York City Hall.

+Reception

+Filmink called it "appallingly unfunny... from some old men who had made Marx Brothers movies and tried to recapture that feeling and failed disastrously."